 Course Dates

-Course Information : CLOSING DATE FOR APPLICATIONS 09/11/23.
-If the closing date has passed please contact us for availability.
-IMPORTANT: This is being run entirely as a face-to-face attendance at MEDVIVO Chippenham NOTE: For parking you will need to read the instruction that will be sent out following an offer of a place.
-SOPE Assessments will be held from 09:00 - 18:00 but you will only be required for 30 minutes (Level 3) or 45 minutes (Level M), this will take place in April 2024.
+Course Information : Closing date for applications: 7th May 2025 IMPORTANT: This is being run entirely as a face-to-face attendance at MEDVIVO Chippenham NOTE: For parking you will need to read the instruction that will be sent out following an offer of a place.
+SOPE Assessments will be held from 09:00 - 18:00 but you will only be required for 30 minutes (Level 3) or 45 minutes (Level M).
 PLEASE NOTE: once your application status is showing as registered, it will take up to 5 working days for your login details for MyUWE to be issued by email.
 Please only contact us if you have not received after this time.
-SOPE/Assessment - 12th or 13th September 2024
+SOPE/Assessment - 10th September 2025

 Venue